Facebooklessness

 Now what?

 What will I do instead?
 That’s the dilemma and challenge.
 It is the friends themselves who are valuable.
-If friends are valuable, then I’m just going to have to put in some honest effort to communicate.
+If friends are valuable, then I’m just going to have to put in some honest effort.
 I’m going to have to think of something.
 Friends and family are important and we must find a way to communicate.

 I’ve been making more phone calls.
 I’ve been writing more emails.
 Not very many more.
 But I’ve been trying.
 For my birthday I got two texts and one phone call, which is rather cold and silent compared to the piles of FB comments that I’d usually get just because Facebook friends (and relative strangers) type a greeting into the birthday box to make it go away.
 Hey.
 It was still nice.

 For my birthday, I had a couple of kids and one wonderful husband with me in real life and we ate cake!
-That makes me the luckiest person alive!
+That makes me the luckiest person!

 I haven’t shared any photos of the occasion because I still haven’t figured out a convenient way to do it.
 I have my website, of course, but sharing quite everything to the world at large might be a bit much.
 If I really want to live by my own advice and use only services that I have a right to use, I’d have to either password protect a page, or email the photos straight to those people whom I think might want them.